A stylized model for wealth distribution

 Define

 to be the set of all simplex elements $\mathbf n$ that map to $\mathbf n'$ via a coagulation-fragmentation procedure in the $i, j$ indices ($i$ selected before $j$).
-This set is empty only when $n'_j = 0$ while $n'_i \ge 1$, but otherwise it contains at least one vector.
-Assuming that $A_{i,j}(\mathbf n')$ is not empty, we have that its cardinality is \be \text{card}(A_{i,j}(\mathbf n')) = (n'_i+n_j')\vee1. \ee Using this notation, we may re-write the transition probability in \eqref{transition} as
+This set is never empty as it can always contain the vector $\bf n'$.
+For fixed $(i,j)$ its cardinality is \be \text{card}(A_{i,j}(\mathbf n')) = n'_i+n_j' +1= n_i+n_j +1. \ee Using this notation, we may re-write the transition probability in \eqref{transition} as